 Luxury is on the move.
-After NEW Luxury ushered in a revolution of the classic concept of luxury that had prevailed for decades about 10 to 15 years ago, the next big change in the understanding of luxury, luxury needs and luxury business models is taking place.
-Trends such as sharing & 2nd life business models, co-creation & customization, digital detox & sustainability as well as health & mindfulness are fundamentally changing luxury markets - even more: in some cases luxury is not just a follower, but a driver of change.
+After NEW Luxury, the new luxury, about 10 to 15 years ago ushered in a revolution in the classic concept of luxury that had prevailed for decades, the next big change in the understanding of luxury, luxury needs and luxury business models is taking place.
+Trends such as sharing & 2nd life business models, co-creation & customization, digital detox & sustainability, health & mindfulness are changing luxury markets substantially - more than that: luxury is not just a follower, but a driver of change.

 A third era of luxury: NEO Luxury 2025

 The new era is characterized by cooperations that would have been unthinkable 10 years ago (Louis Vuitton with Supreme, Virgil Abloh, Off White etc.), new business models that established players increasingly take seriously after acting arrogant for a while (Philipp Man with Chronext) and customer needs that would have been opposite to luxurious standards just two decades ago (digital detox, sustainability, mindfulness as propagated and lived luxury needs).

 The examples are varied and make it unmistakably clear that at least in the luxury markets of the western hemisphere, profound changes are underway.
 Luxury brands, luxury customers, understanding of luxury - everything is in dynamic motion.
 But how to understand, classify, structure and evaluate them?
 For this purpose, Inlux and Keylens carried out the top decision maker study "NEO Luxury 2025” and examined the future of the luxury industry with 51 top decision-makers.

 And 79% of the top decision-makers agree with the thesis "Established luxury companies are required to rethink, adapt or even radically develop their existing business models".
 Explicit rejection: only 2%!
 The consequence for current business models is therefore a fact.
 As an absolute core result, the study identifies 4 clear top management implications that should not be missing on any CEO agenda: